 Many “complaints” received by boards and associations do not expressly allege violations of specific Articles of the Code of Ethics, and many do not detail conduct related to the Code.
 Some “complaints” are actually transactional, technical, or procedural questions readily responded to.

-It is the belief of the Idaho Association’s Professional Standards Committee that many ethics complaints might be averted with enhanced communications and initial problem-solving capacity at the local or regional level.
-So the IAR has ombudsman procedures in place that are intended to provide that capacity.
+It is the belief of the Idaho REALTOR's Professional Standards Committee that many ethics complaints might be averted with enhanced communications and initial problem-solving capacity at the local or regional level.
+So the IR has ombudsman procedures in place that are intended to provide that capacity.